Frequently asked questions on customs exemption for personal belongings

 When your belongings arrive in Sweden, they are placed in a warehouse.
 The warehouse owner or the transporter will contact you.

 I am living outside of the EU and will be studying in Sweden for three years.
 What kind of belongings and furniture am I allowed to bring without paying extra?

 You are not required to pay customs duty, VAT or other taxes for items intended for personal use during your studies.
 Items referred to here include furniture (for a student room), computer, clothes, towels and bed linen.

 When you arrive at the border, you need to apply for customs exemption in your import declaration.
 You must provide a written statement regarding your studies and a list of the items for which you are applying for customs exemption.
 You may also need to prove that you are registered for full-time studies at a school or a university.

 Can I be exempt from paying customs duty if I have been studying outside of the EU?

 Studies do not automatically exempt you from paying duty.
 You must prove that you have had your normal residence (“centre of interest”) in the country for at least 12 months.
 You need to verify this, for example using a residence permit from the country, proof of registration with a local authority (municipality) or similar.

 Am I allowed to interrupt my stay abroad?

 As a returnee, you may only interrupt it for up to 72 days in a year.
 If you interrupt your residence abroad by visiting other countries for longer than 72 days in total, you may not count this time towards the total length of your residence in a non-EU country.

-As an immigrant, there is no time restriction for short interruptions; however, you are required to be able to demonstrate that you have had your place of residence in a third country for an uninterrupted 1-year period.
+As an immigrant, there is no time restriction for short interruptions; however, you are required to be able to demonstrate that you have had your place of residence in a third country for an continuous 1-year period.